Robert Courtney (fraudster): Dilution fraud

 In 1990, Courtney began purchasing pharmaceuticals on the gray market and using them to fill prescriptions at his pharmacy.
 In time he began diluting prescriptions to increase profits.
 Both practices were illegal.

 In 1998, Eli Lilly sales representative Darryl Ashley noticed Courtney was selling three times the amount that he had bought of the cancer drug Gemzar.
 Eli Lilly initiated an internal investigation but found no evidence of illegality and closed the investigation without further action.

 In early 2001, several nurses in the office of Dr. Verda Hunter (now Hicks), an oncologist in Courtney's building, noticed that several of Hunter's patients were not experiencing the debilitating side effects that are normally the case with chemotherapy regimens.
 They voiced their concerns to Ashley, who casually mentioned the 1998 investigation.
 Ashley wondered if Hunter's patients were actually getting the full prescribed dose.
 When he reviewed the utilization records, he discovered the same problem that he had seen in 1998; Courtney appeared to be selling Gemzar for $20 per vial less than the drug was worth on the market, appearing to take a substantial loss.
 Combined with the lack of side effects, it led Ashley to suspect that Courtney might be diluting the drugs.
 Ashley said years later that if he were right, Courtney was committing "a hideous crime".

 Hunter also noticed that many of her patients were only suffering mild side effects, and their condition did not seem to be improving.
-When Hunter learned of the conversation with Ashley, Hunter had a medication that had been supplied by Courtney sent for testimg.
+When Hunter learned of the conversation with Ashley, Hunter had a medication that had been supplied by Courtney sent for testing.
 The results showed that the sample contained less than one-third of the drug prescribed.
 Upon receiving the test results back, Hunter immediately cut ties with Courtney and notified the FBI.